 Additionally, they can see how well a corporation is managing its funds through retained earnings.
 Keep in mind that lenders are generally more concerned with your ability to pay back a loan rather than your potential for exponential growth.

-Statements of retained earnings also provide a glimpse into how well a company is following its mission statement or business plan.
+Finally, statements of retained earnings provide a glimpse into how well a company is following its mission statement or business plan.
 If a company prides itself on developing cutting-edge technology yet continually has low retained earnings year after year, something is clearly amiss.

 For those within the company, retained earnings can provide them with crucial information to make strategic decisions.
 Having a high amount of retained earnings could indicate it is time to pay off significant debts or research a new product offering.